calcitem/GridTimer/CATCHER_INTEGRATION.md

 ### Verify Catcher is Working

-1. Navigate to Settings → Debug Tools
+1. Navigate to Settings
+2. Quickly tap version number 5 times to enable developer mode
+3. Scroll to Debug Tools section at the bottom
-2. Tap "Error Test (Debug)"
+4. Tap "Error Test (Debug)"
-3. You should see a full error report page with:
+5. You should see a full error report page with:
    - Error message at the top
    - Complete stack trace
    - Device information
    - Accept and Cancel buttons at the bottom
-4. Tap "Accept" to trigger email sending
+6. Tap "Accept" to trigger email sending
-5. System's email app should open with pre-filled error report
+7. System's email app should open with pre-filled error report

 ### Still Not Working?